nishchay-joshi/hospital_india_project_hackathon/README.md

-Doesn't work anymore as the databses has been closed.
+Doesn't work anymore as the database has been closed.
 Might be updated in te=he future.